 application.

-When the login box appears, type in guest
+When the login box appears, type in guest for the user

 name, and

-for the password, and click OK.
+guest123 for the password, and click OK.
 The next thing

 you see is the application shown in Figure 5.